 When looking for an acupuncture college, research the graduate programs; visit the campus; talk to admissions counselors; and meet up with students already in the program who can provide more insight on their experiences.

 Step 3: Be prepared to make a commitment.

-Completing a degree in acupuncture can be like full-time job and requires a lot of hard work.
-According to the Council of Colleges of Acupuncture and Oriental Medicine, a professional acupuncture curriculum must consist of at least 47 semester credits (705 hours) in Oriental medical theory, diagnosis and treatment techniques in acupuncture and related studies; 22 semester credits (660 hours) in clinical training; 30 semester credits (450 hours) in biomedical clinical sciences; and 6 semester credits (90 hours) in counseling, communication, ethics and practice management.
+Completing a degree in acupuncture can be like a full-time job and requires a lot of hard work.
+According to the Council of Colleges of Acupuncture and Herbal Medicine, a professional acupuncture curriculum must consist of at least 47 semester credits (705 hours) in Acupuncture medical theory, diagnosis and treatment techniques in acupuncture and related studies; 22 semester credits (660 hours) in clinical training; 30 semester credits (450 hours) in biomedical clinical sciences; and 6 semester credits (90 hours) in counseling, communication, ethics and practice management.

 The Master of Acupuncture Studies Degree has been one of the most successful programs at the Won Institute.
 Students enrolled in the accredited three-year program gain a comprehensive understanding of Chinese medical theory and the ancient and modern uses of acupuncture from a diverse faculty, many of whom have been trained throughout the world.
 The clinical internship is one of the most important parts of the program where students spend the final four terms in an intensive clinical internship, treating patients under the supervision of experienced acupuncture faculty members.
 During the final two terms, students focus on developing their own identity as acupuncturists and have the freedom to craft their own treatment regimens with guidance from faculty.
 By the time students graduate, they have earned more than 600 hours of experience treating patients.
 This experience gives them the confidence they need to effectively treat patients in their own practice.

-Step 5: Get certified.
+Step 5: Get licensed.